twoslashes/twoslash/docs/guide/install.md

 ## Usage

-To use it, you can call the `createTwoSlasher` function to create a TwoSlash instance where it will cache the TypeScript language service internally for better performance:
+To use it, you can call the `createTwoSlasher` function to create a Twoslash instance where it will cache the TypeScript language service internally for better performance:

 ```ts twoslash
 import { createTwoSlasher } from 'twoslash'